NexPlayer/Android-SDK/agora.md

 ```

 #### 2. Setup local video
-Creates a root view, which will contain the video view.
+Create a root view, which will contain the video view.

 ```java
 private void setupLocalVideoFeed() {